SethEBaldwin/fastpivot/README.md

-# Cython
+# FastPivot
-Repo for various useful Cython optimizations

-Currently includes a basic but fast implementation of pivot_table
+A basic but fast implementation of pivot_table in the style of pandas.pivot_table

 Instructions: